How to Transcribe a Recorded Conversation into Notion: Zoom Recordings, Voice Memos & IC Recorders

 1. Keep the timestamps

-2. Let AI handle the filler-word cleanup
+2. Let AI handle filler-word cleanup

 3. Always spot-check the first 5 and last 5 minutes for speaker labels